 This isn't your only choice though.
 IR3535 is another ingredient with many of the same benefits as DEET if only slightly less effective.
 It's a good alternative for anyone with skin reactions to DEET from overexposure or sensitivity.
 Picaridin is another alternative considered more effective against flies.
 Permethrin is a repellent for clothing and fabric only.
 Treated fabric can kill ticks that linger but has no effect on skin.
 These are different chemical choices for fighting your bug pests.

-If you're looking for a more natural approach to pest control, we've got some great solutions.
-There's already a recipe
+If you're looking for a more natural approach to pest control and bug sprays, we've got some great solutions.
+In addition to our existing bug spray recipe

-on the site using citronella and lemongrass oil for a personal bug spray.
+on the site using essential oils such as citronella and lemongrass oil for a personal homemade bug spray.
 Here's more insight to using herbal power against natural insects:

 Eucalyptus Lemon Oil - A CDC-approved alternative to chemical mosquito repellent, these two essential oils are the perfect way to keep from getting bitten on afternoon walks in the park.
 Mix 1 part eucalyptus lemon oil (half lemon oil, half eucalyptus if you're making your own) to 10 parts sunflower oil or witch hazel.
 Don't use on children under 3 years old.
 Lavender - Mosquitoes apparently hate to relax so plant lavender in your yard.
 You can also apply lavender oil to your body in key places like wrists and neck or dab it on exposed skin with a cloth.
 Best if diluted for less chance of skin irritation.
 Thyme - Improve your campfire by tossing in a handful of thyme leaves for a natural barrier against malaria-mosquitoes.
 According to the Malaria Journal, burning thyme leaves can offer 60 to 90 minutes of protection.
 That's perfect for hot dogs and s'mores.
 Not big on bonfires?
 Mix 5 drops thyme oil with 2 ounces of water for a handy spray.
 Cinnamon - Get to the source and kill mosquito eggs with a cinnamon spray.
 If you have a water-source in your yard like a pond, pool or bird bath, using cinnamon oil on it or nearby plants could kill their eggs.
 That's pretty nice.
 Mix 1/4 teaspoon of cinnamon oil for every 4 ounces of water to make a spray and look for standing water - mosquito eggs can hatch in as little as an inch of stagnant water.
 Citronella - You've probably heard of this one, citronella is an extract from a plant by the same name used in repellents already.
 You can buy the essential oil to make your own concentrated spray, candles or lotions.
 When the extract is made correctly, it's a huge barrier against bugs but if mixed poorly it can evaporate quickly.
 Mix it with either coconut oil or soybean oil to preserve its power.
 Add vanilla extract to improve its effectiveness.